pebble-dev/rebblestore-api/README.md

 Backend/API layer requires `git`, `go`, `npm`, and `apib2swagger`.

-To make the backend to anything, you also need to download a copy of the Pebble App Store.
+To make the backend do anything, you also need to download a copy of the Pebble App Store.
 You can already start downloading it [here](https://drive.google.com/file/d/0B1rumprSXUAhTjB1aU9GUFVPUW8/view) while you setup the development environment.

 ## Dev Environment Setup
 Pull down the project within your `$GOPATH`'s src folder ($GOPATH is an environment variable and is typically set to $HOME/go/ on \*nix).
 This can be done by running (for example) the following set of commands: